 Typically onboarding is considered a step-by-step process introducing new pages and features to the user.
 But I personally find guided tours a lot more useful.

-Overall this is my preferred method of onboarding, although it does take a little more effort to get it setup.
+Overall, this is my preferred onboarding method, although it takes a little more effort to set it up.
 But this demo at least gives you a template to start with.

 6. Material Tour

 One alternative tour method is the auto-advancing tour that highlights specific features.